jitendrasuthar1998/drawing-app/readme.md

-## Drawing Application
+# Drawing Application

 ### Introduction

-It is a very simple drawing application where a user can draw by selecting any shape from available three shapes, or can draw something freely.
+This is a simple drawing application that allows users to create drawings by selecting shapes from the available options or by drawing freely on a canvas.
+Users can also save their creations as images.
-And also can save whatever he has drawn on canvas as a image.

-## Screenshot
+### Screenshot

 <img src="https://i.postimg.cc/dVpjBCGx/drawing-application.png" style="max-width:100%" alt="drawing-app"/>

 ### Sections

-There are two sections of this application user interface.

-* The Left Section.
-* The Right Section.
+The application interface consists of two main sections:

+1. **Left Section - Tool Board**
+2. **Right Section - Canvas**

 #### Tool Board

-The left section of this application is a Tool Board.
-From Tool Board, user can select available different shapes, options and colors.
+The Tool Board on the left side allows users to select different shapes, options, and colors for their drawings.

 ##### Shapes

-There are three shapes available from which user can select any of them to draw on canvas.
+Users can choose from three available shapes to draw on the canvas:

-1. Rectangle
+1. **Rectangle**
-2. Circle
+2. **Circle**
-3. Triangle
+3. **Triangle**

-User can choose fill color option if he wants to draw a shape with color filled inside it.

-When user select fill color option, and select any shape, that time shape drawn by user will get filled by selected color.
+Users can also select the **fill color** option to fill the shapes with a color of their choice.

 #### Drawing Options

-There are two options available for user.
+Two options are available for users:
-1. Brush
-2. Eraser

-If user want to draw something freely on canvas, that time user can select brush option.

-If user wants to erase something which he has drawn on canvas, that time user can select eraser option.
+1. **Brush** - Allows users to draw freely on the canvas.
+2. **Eraser** - Enables users to erase parts of their drawing.

 #### Colors

-There are 4 default colors options.
-If user want to select any other color from avaialbe colors, that time user can select any color by opening color picker by selecting 5th color option.
+There are four default color options available.
+Users can select additional colors by opening a color picker through the fifth color option.

 #### Buttons

-##### Clear Canvas

-If user wants to clear canvas completely, that time user can click on Clear canvas button.

-##### Save As Image

-If user wants to save what he has drawn on canvas as an image, that time user can click on Save As Image button.
+- **Clear Canvas**: Clicking this button clears the canvas completely.
+- **Save As Image**: This button allows users to save their drawings as an image file.

 #### Canvas

-The right section of this application a canvas on which user can draw any shape or can draw freely.
+The right section of the application features the canvas where users can draw shapes or create freehand drawings.

-## Tehnologies Used
+### Technologies Used

-To build this drawing application i have used these technologies.

-* HTML
-* CSS
-* Javascript
-* Canvas API
+This drawing application is built using the following technologies:

+- **HTML**
+- **CSS**
+- **JavaScript**
+- **Canvas API**